-You may need to fight a ticket to keep too many points from accumulating on your license, if you are facing criminal charges as a result of a serious traffic offense you will want to avoid a lengthy jail sentence, or your current employment may be dependant on you not pleading to a traffic offense that would suspend your license.
-You need an experienced traffic attorney that can explain your options and help you avoid any unecessary collatoral consequences in your traffic case.
+You may need to fight a ticket to keep too many points from accumulating on your license, if you are facing criminal charges as a result of a serious traffic offense you will want to avoid a lengthy jail sentence, or your current employment may be dependent on you not pleading to a traffic offense that would suspend your license.
+You need an experienced traffic attorney that can explain your options and help you avoid any unnecessary collateral consequences in your traffic case.

 Careless driving in Kentucky is a traffic violation, as codified under Kentucky Revised Statute 189.290.

 (1) The operator of any vehicle upon a highway shall operate the vehicle in a careful manner, with regard for the safety and convenience of pedestrians and other vehicles upon the highway.(2) No person shall willfully operate any vehicle on any highway in such a manner as to injure the highway.